 Coming up next: plants!

-In the next article, I’ll talk about how the various plants were generated using Houdini and Substance Painter.
+In the next article, I’ll talk about how the various plants were generated using Houdini.
 Hope this was useful for some of you!
 Please have a look around The Conservatory to see all of this stuff in context!